PostgREST/postgrest/docs/configuration.rst

   **In-Database** `n/a`
   =============== =================

   Specifies the maximum time in seconds of an existing connection in the pool.
-When this lifetime is reached, then the connection will be closed and returned to the pool.

 .. _db-pre-request: